ally-design-system/ally-design-system-starter-kit/README.md

     -   Default CSS-Grid `PostTemplate`.
     -   Possibly being extended with further base components in the future including a `Modal` component.

-## 🎓 Learning Gatsby
+## 🎓 Learning Gatsby and Storybook

-Looking for more guidance?

-You can find loads more information about Gatsby on their website: [gatsbyjs.org](https://www.gatsbyjs.org).
-They offer fantastic tutorials at: [gatsbyjs.org/tutorial](https://www.gatsbyjs.org/tutorial) and full, very well written documentation at: [gatsbyjs.org/docs](https://www.gatsbyjs.org/docs).
+You can find loads of useful information about Gatsby from their very well written documentation at: [gatsbyjs.org/docs](https://www.gatsbyjs.org/docs) and for information about Storybook head over to the Storybook docs at: [storybook.js.org/docs](https://storybook.js.org/docs/react/get-started/introduction).

-## 🚀 Deploy
+## 🚀 Deployment

 Ready to deploy your project and make it live?